Benchtengelen/shopping-card/README.md

-Tours App which created with ReactJs.
+European Players app which created with ReactJs.

 Click demo to try it by yourself!

-## Tours App Demo Link
+## European Players App Demo Link

 You can view the site here
 [Click Me](https://european-players.netlify.app/)